This is a complete travel guide for the independent traveler with all the information you need to know about backpacking in Kazakhstan.

 Hiking in the mountains near Almaty in the month of February

-5. What is the best time to travel to Kazakhstan?
+5. When is the best time to travel to Kazakhstan?

 You can visit Kazakhstan the whole year round, depending on what you want to see and do during your trip.